kite-sdk/kite-docs/introduction-to-datasets.md

 Kite identifies datasets by URI.
 The URI you provide tells Kite how and where to store data.
 For example, a dataset created with the URI `dataset:hdfs:/user/cloudera/datasets/movies` is stored in HDFS.

-The default storage _scheme_ (as opposed to a _[schema](#schemas)_, described below) is Hive.
-If you omit the scheme in your URI, your dataset is stored in Hive.
-For example, the URI `movies` is equivalent to `dataset:hive:/movies`.
-A dataset you create with this URI is stored as a table in Hive's `default` database.

-Dataset URIs cannot contain periods (.).
+URIs also define a name and namespace for your dataset.
+Kite uses these values when the underlying system has the same concept (for example, Hive).
+You can also retrieve the values using the `Datasets.list` method.

+Often, the name and namespace provide a location that could be an HDFS path.

+To ensure compatibility with underlying systems, names and namespaces in URIs must be mode of alphanumeric characters or underscore (_) and cannot start with a number.

 You can create datasets in Hive, HDFS, HBase, or as local files.
-See [Dataset and View URIs]({{site.baseurl}}/URIs.html).
+There are several URI patterns available and additional options.See [Dataset and View URIs]({{site.baseurl}}/URIs.html).

 ## Schemas